EllisHeidi/QuizApp/README.md

 # QuizApp
-a fun quick quiz app that stores high scores as well
+A fun quick quiz app that stores high scores as well